 Water bodies take these compounds to the sea.
-Element number 16 or (S) is also found around volcanoes and geothermal vents, and when volcanoes erupt, massive quantities of sulfur, mostly in the form of sulfur dioxide, can be propelled into the atmosphere.
+Element number 16 or (S) is also found around volcanoes and geothermal vents.
+When volcanoes erupt, massive quantities of sulfur dioxide (SO2) are propelled into the atmosphere.
 Weathering of rocks and the production of volatile sulfur compounds in the ocean can also both lead to the release of this element.
 Some bacteria also produce Dimethyl sulfide and Hydrogen sulfide (H2S).
 These chemicals again break and mix into the environment, water and soil.
 Through these sulphur cycle steps, the chain works in the ecosystem.

 Read More: The Mechanism of Fuel Gauge